Honduras Crisis Response Plan 2023 - 2025

 Primary target groups

-• conduct hazard/risk assessments in 10 municipalities and support the development of mass evacuation plans for communities at risk of displacement, following the recommendations of COPECO and considerations for potential migrants living in these communities, following the Migrants in Countries in Crisis (MICIC) Guidelines.
+In 2025, IOM expects to respond to at least one major disaster event, such as a tropical storm, flood, or drought.
+IOM will also reduce risks and vulnerabilities by conducting hazard/risk assessments in municipalities and by supporting the development of mass evacuation plans for communities at risk of displacement, following the recommendations of COPECO and integrating considerations for populations at risk of irregular migration living in these communities, following the Migrants in Countries in Crisis (MICIC) Guidelines

 Funding required